privacysandbox/protected-auction-services-docs/bidding_auction_services_onboarding_self_serve_guide.md

 ### Buyer

-Buyers could configure B&A to support PA (both for Chrome and Android traffic) and/or [PAS][120] (for Android only).
+Buyers could configure B&A to support Protected Audience (PA) both for Chrome and Android traffic and/or [Protected App Signals][120] (PAS) for Android only.
 Most of the configuration is shared between the two use cases.
 We will indicate what parts are specific to one or the other.

   * Refer to [spec for DSP][28] for the PA configuration and integrate with [the PAS specific changes][117] for PAS.
   * Develop [generateBid][29]() for PA bidding or [generateBid][118]() for PAS.